vectara/vectara-docs/www/docs/api-reference/admin-apis/manage-users/manage-user.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Manage User endpoint lets you perform different user and team management activities such as adding, deleting, enabling, disabling, and editing user roles.
+The Manage User API lets you perform different user and team management activities such as adding, deleting, enabling, disabling, and editing user roles.
 This capability is useful in scenarios that require dynamic team management.